 The Education Service Centers have staff with expertise in transition planning.
 If you need help identifying needed transition services for your child, request that the school bring in someone from the ESC with expertise and experience in transition planning.
-Online resources for transition include: the Student-Centered Transitions Network (texastransition.org), the National Employment (pacer.org/transition), and the National Center on Secondary Education and Transition (ncset.org).
+Online resources for transition include: the Student-Centered Transitions Network (texastransition.org), the National Parent Center on Transition and Employment (pacer.org/transition), and the National Center on Secondary Education and Transition (ncset.org).